Nawaz Sharif: Constitutional crisis and resignation

 Nawaz had developed serious issues of authority with conservative President Ghulam Ishaq Khan, who had raised Nawaz to prominence during the Zia dictatorship.
 On 18 April, ahead of the 1993 Parliamentary election, Khan used his reserve powers (58-2b) to dissolve the National Assembly, and with the support of the army appointed Mir Balakh Sher as interim prime minister.
 Nawaz refused to accept this act and raised a challenge at the Supreme Court of Pakistan.
 On 26 May, the Supreme Court ruled 10–1 that the presidential order was unconstitutional, that the president could dissolve the assembly only if a constitutional breakdown had occurred and that the government's incompetence or corruption was irrelevant.
 (Justice Sajjad Ali Shah was the only dissenting judge; he later became 13th Chief Justice of Pakistan.)

 Issues of authority continued.
 In July 1993, under pressure from the armed forces, Nawaz resigned under an agreement that also removed President Khan from power.
-Chairman of the Joint Chiefs of Staff Committee General Shamim Allam and the Chief of Army Staff General Abdul Vahied Kakar forced Khan to resign from the presidency and ended the political standoff.
+Chairman of the Joint Chiefs of Staff Committee General Shamim Alam Khan and the Chief of Army Staff General Abdul Waheed Kakar forced Khan to resign from the presidency and ended the political standoff.
 Under the close scrutiny of the Pakistan Armed Forces, an interim and transitional government was formed and new parliamentary election was held after three months.

 Parliamentary opposition (1993–1996)

-Following 1993 elections, the PPP returned to power under Benazir Bhutto.
+Following the 1993 elections, the PPP returned to power under Benazir Bhutto.
 Nawaz offered his full co-operation as Leader of the Opposition but soon the PPP and PML-N held parliament locked in dispute.
 Bhutto found it difficult to act effectively in the face of opposition from Nawaz, and also faced problems in her political stronghold of Sindh Province from her younger brother Murtaza Bhutto.

 Nawaz and Murtaza Bhutto formed the Nawaz-Bhutto axis and worked to undermine Benazir Bhutto's government, tapping an anti-corruption wave in Pakistan.
 They accused the government of corruption with major state corporations and slowing economic progress.
 In 1994 and 1995 they made a "train march" from Karachi to Peshawar, making critical speeches to huge crowds.
 Nawaz organised strikes throughout Pakistan in September and October 1994.
 The death of Murtaza Bhutto in 1996, which allegedly involved Benazir's spouse, led to demonstrations in Sindh and the government lost control of the province.
 Benazir Bhutto became widely unpopular across the country and was ousted in October 1996.